-Organizations today sure like to tout how they offer “employee development programs” of one type or another.
-Yes, everyone seems to have them.
-You will find these programs promoted under a wide variety of names, including:
+Many organizations today proudly tout how they offer “employee development programs” of one type or another.
+Yes, every company seems to have one.
+Typically, these programs are promoted under a wide variety of names, including:

 - Employee Training and Development Program